okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/emails/{id}/challenge" />

 Sends a challenge to the email and the user receives a "Confirm email address change" email with a one-time passcode to verify the email.
-In addition, user also receives a - 'Notice of pending email address change' email.
-Once challenge verified, the email becomes active.
+In addition, the user also receives a "Notice of pending email address change" email.
+After the challenge is verified, the email becomes active.

 #### Required scope and role